Physical & aggregate · 2024

 +Where does this Total Dissolved Solids measurement come from?

-This page reproduces the Total Dissolved Solids entry from the 2024 Consumer Confidence Report published by the Richardson, TX water utility — the annual drinking-water report every U.S. utility is required by federal law to publish.
-The original source document is archived at /water/tx/richardson/2024/source.
+This page reproduces the Total Dissolved Solids entry from the 2024 Consumer Confidence Report published by the Ucmr5 — City of Richardson (2024), TX water utility — the annual drinking-water report every U.S. utility is required by federal law to publish.
+The original source document is archived at /water/tx/ucmr5-richardson-2024/2024/source.